cwpjack6-web/Profootball-match-diary/README.md

 ## <a name="english"></a>🇬🇧 English

 ### 📖 Introduction
-**Pro Football Match Diary** is an offline-first Progressive Web App (PWA) designed to track a player's development journey.
+**ProFootball Match Diary** is an offline-first Progressive Web App (PWA) designed to track a player's development journey.
 It replaces traditional paper diaries with a gamified, visual, and data-driven experience.

 It runs entirely in the browser using **Local Storage**, meaning your data stays on your device—no external servers, no API keys required, and completely private.